Jeremy Bash: Career

 Following his graduation, Bash clerked for Leonie Brinkema, U.S. District Judge in the Eastern District of Virginia.
 Bash was admitted to the bars of Virginia, Maryland, the District of Columbia, the Eastern District of Virginia, and the Fourth Circuit Court of Appeals.

 In 2000, Bash served as the national security issues director for the presidential campaign of Al Gore and Joe Lieberman.
 In that role, he advised the candidates, their surrogates, and staff on national security policy matters, including the Middle East peace process, counter-terrorism, non-proliferation, missile defense, and trade.

 From 2001 to 2004, Bash was in private law practice with the firm O’Melveny & Myers in their Washington, DC office.
 His practice focused on congressional investigations, regulatory matters, and litigation.
 He then served as chief minority counsel on the Permanent Select Committee on Intelligence of the U.S. House of Representatives and as an aide to California Representative Jane Harman, the committee's top Democrat.

 Bash was a term member of the Council on Foreign Relations.
 He has spoken at conferences or as part of courses for Harvard Law School, Georgetown Law School, American University, and the National War College.

 Bash was interviewed by The New York Times in regard to an October 5, 2013 U.S. Special Operations Forces raid in Tripoli, Libya that resulted in the capture of Abu Anas al-Libi, a terrorist target who was indicted in the 1998 United States embassy bombings in Kenya and Tanzania.
 Bash also appeared as a commentator on PBS NewsHour and was interviewed on ABC World News regarding both the Tripoli raid and an aborted raid in Somalia to capture an al-Shabab commander known as Ikrimah.

-In October 2020, Bash and more than 50 former intelligence officials signed a letter stating the disclosure of emails in the Hunter Biden laptop story "has the classic earmarks of a Russian information operation".
+In October 2020, Bash and 51 former intelligence officials signed a letter stating the disclosure of emails in the Hunter Biden laptop story "has the classic earmarks of a Russian information operation".
 There has been a diligent effort to demonstrate that the Hunter Biden laptop story is disinformation.
 However, NPR had to make the correction, “A previous version of this story said U.S. intelligence had discredited the laptop story.
-U.S. intelligence officials have not made a statement to that effect” after making the false claim that the Hunter Biden laptop story had been discredited.
+U.S. intelligence officials have not made a statement to that effect” after falsely claiming that the Hunter Biden laptop story had been discredited.

 In April 2022, Bash was appointed by the Senate Armed Services Committee to serve as a member of the Afghanistan War Commission, a bipartisan commission designed to study the entirety of U.S. military operations in Afghanistan from 2001 to 2021.

+In January 2025 President Trump suspended Bash's security clearances in response to Bash's signature on the Hunter Biden laptop intelligence letter.